-- Walter Cronkite School of Journalism and Mass Communication, Arizona State University
+- Walter Cronkite School of Journalism, Arizona State University

 - S.I.
 Newhouse School of Public Communications & Maxwell School of Citizenship and Public Affairs, Syracuse University

-- Grady College of Journalism and Mass Communication, University of Georgia
+- Grady College of Journalism, University of Georgia

 - School of Journalism and Mass Communication, University of North Carolina-Chapel Hill